sakusanpuwan/java-fundamentals/src/main/java/org/example/ObjectOrientatedProgramming/OOP.md

 ```

 **super()** - is a special call from a subclass constructor to its immediate superclass constructor.
-Can be used to initialise fields in the superclass from a subclass of an abstract class
+Can be used to initialise fields in the superclass from a subclass of an abstract class.
+If you explicitly call super() in constructor then the no-argument constructor (if defined) of the superclass gets called.
+If no explicit call then auto inserts a call to super() at the beginning of the constructor.

 ## Principles Of OOP
 ![OOP-Principles](https://github.com/user-attachments/assets/667948b8-d48c-4888-8d61-e7bf8658c31f)